laravignotto/uni-advanced-data-science/README.md

 ---

-## Project for the Advanced Data Science Exam
+### Project for the Advanced Data Science course at UNIUD

 Analysis in R of the *S. cerevisiae* protein-protein interaction network (in Italian).